What do I need to bring to class?

-Please contact the program administrator Jay Huber at email@example.com or 502-564-1568 for a duplicate skills waiver card or certification letter that you have completed the course.
+Please contact the location where you took the course or the program administrator Jay Huber at email@example.com / 502-564-1568 for a duplicate skills waiver card or certification letter that you have completed the course.
 No duplicates will be issued after 1 year from the date of the class since they are no longer valid for licensing purposes.
-If needed for insurance or military purposes, a letter of completion can be issed.
+If needed for insurance or military purposes, a letter of completion can be issued.
 If you took the course on a military base such as Ft.
 Knox or Ft.
 Campbell we do not keep those records, please see your base safety officer.

 Do I have to take the written test and get my permit BEFORE I take the class?

 For the courses such as the BRC and some 3WBRC in which the sites are providing the bikes to use, the answer is NO. You can take the written test either before or after completing the course.
 After July 15, 2023 these courses will waive BOTH the written and skills tests.